artefactory/choice-learn/docs/paper/paper.md

 ![Functioning of the *FeaturesStorage*. \label{fig:fbi}](../illustrations/features_storage_3.png)

-## Flexible usage: from linear utility to customized specification
+## Flexible usage: From linear utility to customized specification

 Choice models following the *Random Utility Maximization* principle [@McFadden:2000] define the utility of an alternative $i \in \mathcal{A}$ as the sum of a deterministic part $U(i)$ and a random error $\epsilon_i$.
 If the terms $(\epsilon_i)_{i \in \mathcal{A}}$ are assumed to be independent and Gumbel-distributed, the probability to choose alternative $i$ can be written as the softmax normalization over the available alternatives $j\in \mathcal{A}$:

 $$\mathbb{P}(i|\mathcal{A}) = \frac{e^{U(i)}}{\sum_{j \in \mathcal{A}} e^{U(j)}}$$

-The choice-modeler's job is to formulate an appropriate utility function $U(.)$ depending on the context.
+The choice-modeler's job is to formulate an adequate utility function $U(.)$ depending on the context.
 In `Choice-Learn`, the user can parametrize predefined models or freely specify a custom utility function by overriding the *compute_batch_utility* method from the *ChoiceModel* class.

 ## Library of traditional random utility models and machine learning-based models

-Traditional parametric choice models, including the Conditional Logit [@Train:1987], often specify the utility function as a linear form.
+Traditional parametric choice models, including the Conditional Logit [@Train:1987], often specify the utility function in a linear form.
 This provides interpretable coefficients, such as price  elasticities, but also limits the predictive power of the model.
 The availability of detailed customer choice data, paired with advances in machine learning, enables the estimation of more complex models, with neural networks approaches [@Han:2022; @Aouad:2023] and tree-based models [@Salvadé:2024; @AouadMarket:2023].
 While existing choice libraries [@Bierlaire:2023; @Brathwaite:2018; @Du:2023] are often not designed to integrate such machine learning-based approaches, `Choice-Learn` proposes a collection including both types of models.

 ## Downstream operations: Assortment and pricing optimization